Dash cryptocurrency: How Moocowmoo’s alleged exit scam could destroy Dash

 Update 13/12/2019: Some Dash users are reportedly saying that Moocowmoo has resurfaced, and that they are getting their money back.
 The piece appears below as originally published, with two changes; the addition of the word "former" in the first sentence and the addition of one more cow-related pun.

-According to users on Dash forums, Dash core developer and masternode operator Moocowmoo (presumably not their real name) stopped paying out earnings from the Dash shared masternode service in August 2019 but said all user funds would be returned within a couple of weeks.
+According to users on Dash forums, former Dash core developer and masternode operator Moocowmoo (presumably not their real name) stopped paying out earnings from the Dash shared masternode service in August 2019 but said all user funds would be returned within a couple of weeks.

 That didn't happen.
 Instead, Moocowmoo hoofed it to greener pastures, and anyone who was grazed by the incident started describing it as an apparent exit scam.
 Over the next few months, affected Dash users stopped chewing their cud and started organising.